paritytech/polkadot/zombienet_tests/README.md

 ## Running tests locally

-To run any test locally use the native provider (`zombienet test -p native ...`) and set `ZOMBIENET_NATIVE_BINARY_PREFIX` environment variable with a full path to a directory containing polkadot/cumulus binaries.
-E.g. `ZOMBIENET_NATIVE_BINARY_PREFIX=/home/user/local-run/`. **The path should contain a trailing slash!**
+To run any test locally use the native provider (`zombienet test -p native ...`) and prepare a directory containing all required polkadot/cumulus binaries.
+They are:

-You need the following binaries:
 * adder-collator -> polkadot/target/testnet/adder-collator
 * malus -> polkadot/target/testnet/malus
 * polkadot -> polkadot/target/testnet/polkadot